mps-youtube/pafy/docs-sphinx/index.rst

 ******************
 .. module:: Pafy

-This is the documentation for Pafy - a Python library to download YouTube content and retrieve metadata
+This is the documentation for pafy - a Python library to download YouTube content and retrieve metadata

 A quick start intro with usage examples is available in the `README <http://github.com/np1/pafy/blob/master/README.rst>`_